CprimeLearningLabs/bitbucket-selfhosted/labs/section-1/lab1.2-git_branches.md

 git log --oneline --graph --all
 ```

-**Question:** An alternative to merging the master branch into the feature branch would have been to rebase the feature branch onto the master branch.
-What would be the advantage and disadvantage of doing the rebase instead of the merge?
+**QUESTION:** *An alternative to merging the master branch into the feature branch would have been to rebase the feature branch onto the master branch.
+What would be the advantage and disadvantage of doing the rebase instead of the merge?*